danielrosehill/Vendor-Agent-CLIs/README.md

 Given that creating and releasing a commercial LLM with agentic tooling remains a substantial undertaking, the number of vendor-maintained CLIs is actually a fairly narrow pool.

+Finally - these lists are almost certainly non-exhaustive.
+If you are a vendor and maintain a CLI that is "agentic" (supprots tool-use and MCP), please feel free to open a PR or drop me a line and I would be happy to update the repo.

 ## What's NOT Included

 This list specifically excludes: